denizkup/another_ts_node_boilerplate/README.md

 ```
 Available scripts:

-    'start:dev'  -> To run in development mode with nodemon
+    start:dev  -> To run in development mode with nodemon
     start:prod -> To run in production
     build:dev  -> To build for development
     build:prod -> To build for production